RHIZOME THEATER COMPANY

 Following the same model we successfully developed in Chicago, in which we collaborate with local artists to weave them into the fabric of our own show and the larger conversation it hopes to inspire about the ethics of inclusive place-making and peace-building, Nice Town, Normal People is on the road at this critical national juncture.
 Contact us if you'd like to get your community involved!
 Future dates/locations TBA soon.

-Most recently, REVIVAL Performance In Arroyo Grande, exploring how our community has changed in the two years since we originally conducted the interviews and made the show.
-August 9th and 10th in the AGHS MPR.
+In August 2019, we performed a by-popular-demand revival Performance In Arroyo Grande, exploring how our community has changed in the two years since we originally conducted the interviews and made the show.

-We are interested in continuing our nonprofit work in different communities across the country in 2019 & 2020.
-If you would like to capture and share the stories of your community in the service of its improvement, please reach out.
-We are very flexible and would love to work with you to make something meaningful and healing.
+We are interested in continuing our nonprofit work in different communities across the country.
+If you would like to capture and share the stories of your community in the service of its collective betterment, please reach out.
+We are very flexible and would love to work with you to make something meaningful and transformational.

 NICE TOWN, NORMAL PEOPLE